 Building a healthier future for our young people

-As part of the MRC funded Mental Health Data Pathfinder award, researchers from the University of Glasgow and University of St Andrews have established a new Scottish Schools Health and Wellbeing Improvement Research Network (SHINE) and are inviting schools to sign up to become members of SHINE.
+As part of the MRC funded Mental Health Data Pathfinder award, researchers from the University of Glasgow and University of St Andrews established a new Scottish Schools Health and Wellbeing Improvement Research Network (SHINE) in 2018.
+Scottish schools were invited to sign up to become members of SHINE.
 Pupil health and academic attainment are intertwined.
 Healthier pupils have higher attainment.
 Adolescence is a critical period for young people’s health and wellbeing.
 About three quarters of all psychiatric disorders begin before age 18 but mental health research during childhood and adolescence has been relatively neglected compared to research within older age groups.
 The aim of SHINE is to support improvements in health and wellbeing amongst school-aged children by building a collaboration between schools, researchers and policy-makers.